Intro

 Sum convention

-In modern Deep Learning, the mean convention is regarded as more robust, particularly with mini-batch SGD.
+In modern Deep Learning, the mean convention is often the more convenient one, especially with mini-batch SGD.

-This is because mini-batches approximate the dataset average: using the mean ensures that both the data term and the regularization term are on the same scale, regardless of the batch size or the total number of samples.
-This stability makes hyperparameter tuning (e.g., the choice of ) more reliable and consistent across different training regimes.
+This is because mini-batches approximate the dataset average: using the mean keeps the data term and the regularization term on comparable scales, regardless of the batch size or the total number of samples.
+This makes hyperparameter tuning (for example the choice of ) more interpretable across different training regimes.

 Mini-batch L2-Regularized Loss